 All storage shelves and racking systems are designed for a specific use, and to hold a certain weight load.
 When creating new storage space, the business owner must ensure that the racking installed is suitable for the use it is being put to, and that it is safe.
 If the business fails to follow all health and safety regulations related to warehouse and storage, and an accident harming a person is the result, then a compensation claim might be possible.
 If you think you might have a valid claim, then speak to a member of our claims.

 When it comes to warehouse safety, every company has to meet its obligatory responsibility to comply with health and safety guidelines at all times.
 There are some kinds of accidents that are more common than others, and this could include:

 - Injuries that are caused by items falling from racking or shelving resulting in a person being injured by a falling object.

 - Injuries that are caused by damaged racking, where sharp edges are exposed, causing cuts or lacerations.

 - Badly designed racking collapsing onto a person, due to being loaded with a total weight that is not within its certified weight limit.

 As you can see, there are are different ways that a racking or shelving accident can come about, causing injuries to the claimant.
-If you speak to our claims team today, and explain how you have come to harm, they will let you know how to best go about making your claim.
+Why not speak to our claims team today, and explain how you have come to harm?
+They will let you know how to best go about making your claim.